 Energy security is vital, and U.S. LNG is playing a critical role.
-Learn more in our latest factsheet on how U.S. LNG Exports Are Delivering Certainty in Time of Crisis.
-Certainty is vital for ensuring the continue growth and benefits of U.S. LNG, learn more about how regulatory certainty at home impacts global energy needs with our factsheet U.S. LNG Capacity Waiting to Deliver More.
+Certainty is vital for ensuring the continued growth and benefits of U.S. LNG.

-Click here to read our full Q&A: 2021-2022 Natural Gas Market Conditions and LNG factsheet.
-To learn more about the natural gas market this winter, check out NGSA’s 21st annual Winter Outlook examining the five factors driving the natural gas market this winter, the economy, weather, demand, supply, and storage.
+To learn more about the natural gas market this winter, check out NGSA’s 23rd annual Winter Outlook for Natural Gas (2023-2024) examining the five factors driving the natural gas market this winter, the economy, weather, demand, supply, and storage.

 CLNG advocates for normalized trade relations between the United States and our trading partners.
 Exports of U.S. LNG help ease trade imbalances, all while providing for increased economic benefits at home.